One of the best ways a tech coach can reach teachers is to stop talking about technology.

 "Sometimes when tech coaches step in to help, they'll start with the technology — and they're not speaking the same language teachers speak when they start talking about technology," said peer coaching expert Les Foltos.

-As tech integration specialist Krista Moroder pointed out, most teachers don't care about technology — nor should they.
-Teachers care about creating authentic learning experiences, and it's up to coaches to show how technology can help them do that.
+As former tech integration specialist Krista Moroder pointed out, most teachers don't care as much about technology as they do about creating authentic learning experiences.
+It's up to coaches to show how technology can help them do that.

 "We've brought technology into schools, but there is still a really significant number of teachers who don't use it.
 And if they do, they're not integrating it into the kinds of learning activities that are going to help kids prepare those 21st century skills that are so important," Foltos said.